-• To accelerate academic excellence. • To equip the new building with modern equipments. • To introduce B. Com Course and establish the Department of Statistics and Mathematics • To organize lectures, seminars, symposiums and workshops on relevant topics to increase awareness amongst the stakeholders. • To develop e-content for available courses. • To encourage faculty members to update their knowledge • To organize lecture/workshops on MOOC courses. • To organize training programmes and skill development programmes to make students job ready and future ready. • To provide training of self- defence to the students. • To make the students volunteer for spreading awareness towards heritage conservation. • To facilitate job placement of students. • To propagate moral and theosophical education. • To make students aware of their social responsibility • To sensitize youth towards rural development. • To enable students to combat life and learning challenges posed by COVID-19 pandemic.
+?
+To introduce more UG courses. ?
+To organize seminars on relevant topics to increase awareness amongst the stakeholders. ?
+To encourage faculty members to update their knowledge ?
+To provide training of self- defense to the students. ?
+To make the students, volunteer for spreading awareness towards heritage conservation. ?
+To organize lecture/workshops on mock courses. ?
+To facilitate job placement of students. ?
+To propagate moral and theosophical education. ?
+To sensitize youth towards rural development. ?
+To accelerate academic excellence.